How to become a quantitative analyst

 • Financial modeling

-• Independent research: Working without supervision on potentially insurmountable challenges; employing patience and dogged persistence to complete tasks
+• Independent research: Working without supervision on challenging problems and questions.

 There aren’t many certifications explicitly targeted at quants.
 So before you invest in the Chartered Financial Analyst designation or the Certificate in Quantitative Finance , ask your professors and professional mentors if certification will have a measurable benefit to your career.

 Offered by the CFA Institute, this credential is geared toward investment professionals.
-To become a CFA charterholder, candidates must complete an independent study program and pass three exams.
-Each exam requires approximately six months of preparation.
-In addition, charterholders must prove they have four years of qualified, professional work experience in investment decision-making.
+To become a CFA charterholder, candidates must complete an independent study program and pass a three-part exam.
+In addition, charterholders must meet experience requirements through a combination of education and full-time work experience.

 Is the CFA worth it?
-The jury is still out.
-Some quants, like financial engineers without a Ph.D. who want to boost their qualifications, may choose to pursue the CFA in order to give them an edge over their peers.
-But it’s not often mentioned in job requirements for quantitative analysts.
+Some quants, like financial engineers without a PhD who want to boost their qualifications, may choose to pursue the CFA in order to give them an edge over their peers.
+However, it’s not a universal job requirement for quantitative analysts.

-The CQF is more of a training course than a certification.
-This part-time, online financial engineering program is targeted at individuals interested in real-world quantitative finance.
-That includes derivatives, quantitative trading, insurance, model validation or risk management.
-Courses, workshops and the final exam can be completed as one six-month program or divvied into two three-month levels.
+The CQF is a part-time, online financial engineering program targeted at individuals interested in real-world quantitative finance.
+The content includes derivatives, quantitative trading, insurance, model validation, and risk management.

-Whether they’re energetic front office quantitative analysts or quietly working away in the back office, quants spend a lot of their time looking at screens.
-If you’re fascinated by the finance world and would like a broader set of job tasks, your alternatives include:
+If you’re fascinated by the finance world and would like a broader set of job tasks, some alternatives include:

-You also have the option to retreat into academia or research as a pure mathematician or buff up your programming skills to investigate engineering roles.
-Opportunities for senior-level quants include:
+You also have the option to pursue academia or research as a pure mathematician or buff up your programming skills to investigate engineering roles.
+Opportunities for senior-level quants might include: